 The Science Partner Journal Cyborg and Bionic Systems is now considering submissions for the Special Issue on Biomanufacturing: ACBD-ISBM2021.

-The 2021 Annual Conference for Society of Chinese Mechanical Engineering Biomanufacturing Division and the International Symposium on Bio-Manufacturing (ACBD-ISBM2021) will be held from December 4-6, 2021 in Beijing, China.
+The 2021 Annual Conference for Society of Chinese Mechanical Engineering Biomanufacturing Division and the International Symposium on Bio-Manufacturing (ACBD-ISBM2021) will be held May 20-22, 2022 in Beijing, China.
 This conference will bring together international experts to present the latest research and advances as well as the emerging applications in the field of Biomanufacturing.